pmichelazzo/My-Meta-Box-Reloaded/README.md

 is huge and every day we find a new code to solve WordPress problems (IMHO, the WP content types is one of the worst).

+But, there is a big difference between this class and plugins that you can find on the web: **dependencies**.
+In other words, you don't need to install another plugin to create meta boxes with fields and your custom content type **is not** dependent of anything else.
+On this way, you can share your custom content type or plugin for someone and everything you need is here: datepickers, colorpickers, fields, nice selection boxes, etc.
+No additional code, no additional plugins, nothing.
+Just a class you call from your code.
+That's it.

-This class solved a need that I had and I decide to share.
+This class solved a problem that I had and I decide to share.
 Feel free to use it or, perhaps, find a better or beautiful option.
 It's up to you :)

 ## The history behind the code